History of the Institution

 Accountant General to the Government of Madras Rs.3000

-His Lordship in Council has attached the largest salary to the appointment of Accountant General to the Government of India, because it is by far the most important of the whole.
-These arrangements were to have effect from 1 May 1858.
+His Lordship in Council attached the highest salary to the position of Accountant General to the Government of India due to its significant importance.
+These arrangements took effect from May 1, 1858.

 Kapurthala House in New Delhi from where the C&AG of India operated from, before the office shifted to its own building at 10, Bahadur Shah Zafar Marg, New Delhi.